dimroc/blog/_posts/2016-04-07-bear-market-is-coming.md

 ## What to do?
 Short!

-I've take short positions in BP and NOK.
+I've taken short positions in BP and NOK.